Chaitanya-Keyal/asynchrony/src/prompts/SUPERVISOR.md

 # Additional Instructions

-1. Be smart and return one of the flows as output in string format -> "customer-expert","transaction-expert", "complaints-expert".
+1. Be smart and return one of these flows as output -> customer-expert,transaction-expert, complaints-expert.
 2. Do not attempt to answer the query.
 Just classify it.
 3. Use the chat history wisely.